 And if that weren’t motivating enough, the psychological rewards of healthier consumption actually go even further.
 Drs.
 Tamlin Conner and Caroline Horwath of the University of Otago recently uncovered a causal relationship between diet composition and day-to-day emotions.
 In a study that required 281 young adults to keep a daily food diary for 21 straight days, as well as to regularly rate how they felt each evening, the researchers discovered a significant day-to-day relationship between positive mood and higher consumption of fruits and vegetables.
 That is, when individuals ate more fruits and veggies, they consistently “reported feeling calmer, happier and more energetic” than normal, regardless of BMI.
 Additional analysis revealed that improvements in mood continued into the following day, suggesting a causal link between healthy eating and positive psychological states.
 Importantly, this relationship did not hold true for any other food type!

 To concerned mothers everywhere: you can now encourage eating more fruits and veggies with added gusto.
-The benefits not only include long-term improvement of cardiovascular health and decreased risk of cancer, but also much more immediate gains in happiness, energy and overall mood.
-Feeling better in the moment is quite possibly as simple as opting for a fresh apple over a bag of salt-laden fried chips.
+The benefits not only include long-term improvement of cardiovascular health and decreased risk of cancer but also much more immediate gains in happiness, energy, and overall mood.
+Feeling better at the moment is quite possibly as simple as opting for a fresh apple over a bag of salt-laden fried chips.